 What are Family Court Services?

-The California Courts’ Family Court Services programs provide mediation services to help divorcing and separating parents resolve disagreements about the care of their children.
-The California Courts Family Court Services is staffed by court employees who are professionals in the field.
-The Courts explain that they provide mediation services for disputes over custody and visitation of children.
-The Santa Barbara County Superior Court must have jurisdiction, meaning that there must be an open Family Law case in Santa Barbara County before parents can go to mediation.
+Mediation services are provided by California Courts' Family Court Services programs to assist divorcing and separating parents in resolving disagreements about the care of their children.
+A team of professionals staffs the California Courts Family Court Services.
+Mediation services are offered by the Courts for disputes over custody and visitation of children.
+It is necessary to ave a family law case pending in Santa Barbara County before mediation can take place between parents.

 Do I have to go to Mediation?

 California does require mediation for disputes involving custody or visitation.
 A court hearing on custody and visitation issues must be preceded by mediation.